juancumbeq/DAW_M07_Server_Environment_Exercises/README.md

 # Server Side Environment - Exercises
 Here you can find some exercises I made during my Certificate of Higher Education (HNC).
 We started from scratch, learning the PHP fundamentals and how to integrate it with other technologies like HTML5 to create forms and SQL to request data from a database.

+If you want to try these examples, check the last header, called: **INSTALLATION**.
 <br><br>